 Decades ago, it wasn’t essential to discuss pornography with children.
 They typically weren’t allowed in the “adult” section at video stores and bikini baristas didn’t exist.
 Today, if we ignore the issue of pornography in a misguided attempt to “protect their innocence”, our children will more likely fall victim to it.
 Exposure to pornography is not a matter of if; it’s a matter of when.
 They don’t have to go looking for it.
 The most innocuous search phrases will bring it right up online.
 I even came across it on one unfortunate pro-life ministry site—they had been hacked!
 It’s on cable television and practically on network TV as well.
 There is no need to give explicit information to young children about what they’ll see but there is a need to teach them custody of the eyes and solutions for what to do when they find it.
-In my own family, my husband uses the book: Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids with our 9, 11 and 13 year old children.
-He doesn’t want to spend time doing this; but we live in a culture where it would be a dereliction of our duty if we didn’t.
+In my own family, we the book: Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids with our 9, 11 and 13 year old children.
+We don’t want to spend time doing this; but we live in a culture where it would be a dereliction of our duty if we didn’t.

 Mayberry is gone.
 We also don’t usually want to discuss child predators or appropriate touching either.
 These are uncomfortable discussions.
 Yet good parents recognize that they need to happen.